forgia-ai/bank-convert/docs/instructions.md

 ## Detailed UI/UX Page and Component Layout

-This section provides a detailed plan for the layout and components of each page in the Bank Statement Converter application.
+This section provides a detailed plan for the layout and components of each page in the Bank Statement Convert application.

 ### I. Marketing Pages (Logged-out Users)